aaytaccc/TurkishDroid/README.md

 Şeffaflığa ve ekosisteme değer katmaya inanıyoruz.
 Umarız etrafta dolaşmaktan ve katılmaktan zevk alırsınız!
 TEŞEKKÜRLER GİTHUB SENİ VE EKİBİNİ SAYGI İLE SELAMLİYORUZ

+Table of Contents

+What is TurkisDroid?

+Table of Contents

+Community

+Contributing

+License

+Community

+For a place to have open discussions on features, voice your ideas, or get help with general questions please visit our community at GitHub

+Contributing

+We encourage you to contribute to TurkishDroid !
+Please check out the Contributing to TurkishDroid guide for guidelines about how to proceed.

+License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ Please see the LICENSE file in our repository for the full text.

+Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
+By submitting code to the TurkisDroid project, you are granting us a right to use that code under the terms of the CLA.

+Our version of the CLA was adapted from the Microsoft Contributor License Agreement, which they generously made available to the public domain under
+Creative Commons CC0 1.0 Universal.

+Any questions, please refer to our license FAQ doc or email aaytaccc@gmail.com/aytaccakir1985@gmail.com.

 > Linux on Android 💯

 ## Download Termux